- Very attractive

 It’s not exactly svelte, but the CX-9 looks much leaner and more lithe than it should, given its height.
 Its sumptuous curves adapt from Mazda’s smaller vehicles quite well, giving it a sense of implied motion even when it’s still.
 With very few straight lines, the CX-9 shrink-wraps its cabin and sits low on big wheel wells that give it a sporty stance.

 It belies its size on the outside, but inside, the CX-9 makes the most of its space with a low dash, where a tablet-style 10.3-inch display sits.
 Mazda reduces visual distractions and clutter in the CX-9 cockpit and treats it as it would its sports cars, with linear and simple design that relies on pricier finishes to pull off a convincing feel of quality.
-It’s remarkable on the Signature trim, where soft leather and open-pore wood imbue the
+It’s remarkable on the Signature trim, where soft leather and open-pore wood imbue the cabin with a high-end feel.

 2021 Mazda CX-9